With tough market at home, China's heavy gear makers gain traction overseas

 Liugong’s modifications won over buyers, and the Guangxi-based firm says it now makes one of every three wheel loaders sold in Thailand.
 It has also increased its marketing in Brazil, Russia, India and Turkey, helping increase overseas revenue to 30 percent of its total sales - up from below 9 percent in 2010.

-Other Chinese machinery makers, including Sany Heavy Industry (600031.SS), Zoomlion Heavy Industry Science & Technology (000157.SZ) (1157.HK) and XCMG Construction Machinery (000425.SZ), are also turning to emerging markets for growth as they wrestle with cut-throat competition at home, exacerbated by a supply glut - partly a legacy of heavy stimulus spending in the wake of the global financial crisis.
+Other Chinese machinery makers, including Sany Heavy Industry, Zoomlion Heavy Industry Science & Technology and XCMG Construction Machinery , are also turning to emerging markets for growth as they wrestle with cut-throat competition at home, exacerbated by a supply glut - partly a legacy of heavy stimulus spending in the wake of the global financial crisis.

 Zoomlion and Sany are due to announce January-September results later on Wednesday.
 Smaller rival Liugong on Tuesday said its third-quarter profit rose 2.6 percent, while XCMG’s net income dropped 45.5 percent.